microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 There are a select few search parameters in FHIR that apply to *all* Resource types.
 The FHIR service in Azure Health Data Services supports the following search parameters for all Resource types: ```_id```, ```_lastUpdated```, ```_profile```, ```_security```, ```_tag```, and ```_type```.

-The search parameter `_id` is used to specify the [Logical ID](https://www.hl7.org/fhir/resource.html#id) of a Resource instance on a FHIR server.
+The search parameter `_id` is used to query for a Resource instance with a given [Logical ID](https://www.hl7.org/fhir/resource.html#id) on a FHIR server.

 ```sh
  GET {{fhirurl}}/Patient?_id=123